 1. Buy washable crayons

 Simple in hindsight, isn’t it?
-Make clean-up easier by getting a crayon set that you can simply wash off after your child inevitably turns your wall into their magnum opus.
-No need to put in so much effort to clean, and no need to dampen your kid’s self-expression — creative freedom is one of the joys of childhood.
+Make clean-up easier by getting a crayon set that you can simply wash off after your little Picasso is finished.
+Less effort for cleaning, and you don’t hinder your kid’s self-expression.
+After all, creative freedom is one of the joys of childhood!

 2. Paper the walls

 Want to preserve your kid’s art but don’t want to risk your rental?
 Grab some manila paper and get ready to paper up.

 The idea is simple – cover the lower part of your walls with removable paper.
 Your children can draw to their hearts’ content without actually marking the paint or wallpaper.
 When the paper is full, take it down and replace it!